C.D. Tehuacan

-Club Deportivo Tehuacán was a Salvadoran football club based in Tecoluca, El Salvador.
+Club Deportivo Tehuacán was a Salvadoran football club based in Tecoluca, San Vicente department, El Salvador.

 History

 After winning the 2007 Clausura in the Salvadoran Third Division the team played the 2007/2008 season in the country's second tier.
 Before the 2009 Clausura season they merged with Independiente Nacional 1906 and then were renamed Independiente Tehuacán and were still allowed to play in the second division but disappeared after that.